 Editor’s note: The protocol design needs further details.
 This includes how this protocol fits the NextGen architecture.

 Using a key exchange protocol raises a risk that this protocol itself might be compromised over the lifetime of Next Generation Systems (perhaps using quantum computers), and allow newly-exchanged keys to be recovered by an attacker.
 One counter-measure is that where parties to the protocol already have a shared secret (e.g. the UICC and HSS already share Ki), then this existing shared secret should be fed into the new key derivation function, together with the output from the key exchange protocol.
 That way, an attacker would have to know the existing shared secret and compromise the key exchange to learn the newly derived secret.
+A suitable key derivation algorithm can use HMAC-SHA256, as defined in 3GPP TS 33.220 [27], as follows:

+new Ki = KDF (key exchange protocol output, initial Ki)

+where “key exchange protocol output” refers to the shared secret resulting from the key exchange protocol, and “initial Ki” refers to the Ki value that was shared between the UICC and the HSS before the protocol was run, and that was used to authenticate the key exchange.

 There are two alternative ways to carry the key exchange protocol messages: